 Redspire Pear Information

 ‘Redsire’ is an attractive Callery pear cultivar.
-Its large showy blossoms are larger than other ornamental pear flowers and a dramatic snowy white.
+Its large, showy blossoms are larger than other ornamental pear flowers and are a dramatic, snowy white.
 Callery ‘Redspire’ pears are deciduous trees, losing their foliage in winter.
 New leaves grow in a deep purple.
-They mature to glossy green with a hint of red, then light up your garden in the autumn as they turn yellow, purple and crimson.
-Fall color is even better in southernmost regions.
+They mature to glossy green with a hint of red, then light up your garden in the autumn as they turn yellow, purple, and crimson.
+Fall color is even better in the southernmost regions.

 How to Grow a Redspire Pear Tree

-The trees thrive in U.S. Department of Agriculture plant hardiness zones 5 through 9a.
-When you start growing Redspire pears, select a planting location that gets full sun for best results.
+The trees thrive in USDA plant hardiness zones 5 through 9a.
+When you start growing Redspire pears, select a planting location that gets full sun for the best results.
 This cultivar accepts many different kinds of soil, everything from sand to clay.
 It will grow in acidic or alkaline soil and tolerates both wet and well-drained soil.

 Pruning may be an essential part of Redspire pear tree care.
 Trim out branches with weak crotch connections to help the tree develop a strong structure.